 • on depleted soil;

-• for prevention, seedlings are sprayed with "Ordan" in the fall.
+• For prevention, seedlings are sprayed with Ordan in the fall.

-• thinning densely planted seedlings;
+• thinning of densely planted seedlings;

-• growing on high beds;
+• growing in high beds;

 Methods of prevention and control: